jgrey4296/behTree/README.md

 ### 'Character' Creation
-From a template behaviour tree, you can create character instances using `newCharacter`, which shares the same fact base, and behaviour definitions:
+From a template behaviour tree, you can create character instances using `newCharacter`, which shares the same fact base, and behaviour definitions, but private values:
 ```
     let bTree = new BTree(),
         bob = bTree.newCharacter({